By Becca Badgett

 When you’re starting your indoor herb garden for convenient culinary use, be sure to include some indoor chervil plants.
 Growing chervil indoors provides you an abundance of the delicately scented, annual herb for cooking.

-Chervil is an integral part of the fine herbes (sic) blend used in French cooking.
+Chervil is an integral part of the “fines herbes” blend (a combination of finely chopped herbs) used in French cooking.
 Growing the plant indoors is an optimum use of the herb, as it does not flourish outside in hot summer heat and sun.
 When growing chervil indoors or outside, plants prefer light shade and cool temperatures.

 (Anthriscus cerefolium) should not be confused with turnip rooted chervil.
 Root chervil is obscure in U.S. and British food, but is still sometimes used in French cuisine.
 The chervil discussed here is similar in appearance to flat leaved parsley, with a more delicate flavor and demeanor.
 It is sometimes called gourmet’s parsley.